rust-lang/rust/src/doc/rustc-dev-guide/src/stability.md

 library's macros, there's the `#[allow_internal_unstable(feature1, feature2)]`
 attribute that allows the given features to be used in stable macros.

+Note that if a macro is used in const context and generates a call to a `#[rustc_const_unstable(...)]` function, that will *still* be rejected even with `allow_internal_unstable`.
+Add `#[rustc_const_stable_indirect]` to the function to ensure the macro cannot accidentally bypass the recursive const stability checks.

 ## rustc_allow_const_fn_unstable

-`const fn`, while not directly exposing their body to the world, are going to get evaluated at compile time in stable crates.
-If their body does something const-unstable, that could lock us into certain features indefinitely by accident.
-Thus no unstable const features are allowed inside stable `const fn`.
+As explained above, no unstable const features are allowed inside stable `const fn`, not even indirectly.

 However, sometimes we do know that a feature will get stabilized, just not when, or there is a stable (but e.g. runtime-slow) workaround, so we could always fall back to some stable version if we scrapped the unstable feature.
-In those cases, the rustc_allow_const_fn_unstable attribute can be used to allow some unstable features in the body of a stable `const fn`.
+In those cases, the `[rustc_allow_const_fn_unstable(feature1, feature2)]` attribute can be used to allow some unstable features in the body of a stable (or indirectly stable) `const fn`.

 You also need to take care to uphold the `const fn` invariant that calling it at runtime and compile-time needs to behave the same (see also [this blog post][blog]).
 This means that you